Richard John Garcia: Early life

-Garcia was born in San Francisco on April 24, 1947, to immigrant parents from Mexico.
-He completed his studies for the priesthood at Saint Joseph College in Mountain View and at St. Patrick's Seminary in Menlo Park, California.
+Garcia was born in San Francisco, California, on April 24, 1947, to immigrant parents from Mexico.
+He completed his studies for the priesthood at Saint Joseph College in Mountain View, California, and at St. Patrick's Seminary in Menlo Park, California.

+Priesthood

-Garcia was ordained to the priesthood on June 15, 1973, for the Archdiocese of San Francisco at Sacred Heart Parish in San Jose, California.
+Garcia was ordained to the priesthood on June 15, 1973, for the Archdiocese of San Francisco at Sacred Heart Church in San Jose, California.
 For seven years, he served as an associate pastor and coordinator of the Hispanic apostolate.
 From 1980 to 1984, he studied theology at the Pontifical University of Saint Thomas Aquinas in Rome.